Today, I have to spread a message I read. It is very simple. And powerful. And true.

 About people who have non-traditional piercings.

-About people who just look at you or me the wrong way.
+look at you or me the wrong way.

 I’ve heard it, and I’ve heard it over, and over, and over again.

-Hell, in the past (and to some degree in the present) I participated in it.
+in it.
 I propagated it.
 I smugly took part in it.
 I’ll admit that.

 From Christians.